-The Organization invests in certificates of deposit with maturities of less than one year.
+The Organization invests in certificates of deposit with maturities between 9 months and one year.
 The certificates of deposit are purchased in such amounts as to maximize federal deposit insurance coverage, and are held to maturity.
 Accordingly, certificates of deposit are carried at original cost plus accrued interest in the accompanying statements of financial position.